salonieshah/thesis/README.md

 ### <u> Carbon Markets </u> <br>

-##### I am visualizing the emergence of Carbon Markets to understand its fluctuations, prices and trading after the Durban Agreement in order to understand the loopholes in Environmental Policy resulting in adverse Environmental Impacts. <br/>
+##### I am visualizing the emergence of Carbon Markets to understand the impact of International Policies on price fluctuation and trading of carbon in order to understand if the loopholes in Environmental Policies are creating a business opportunity resulting in worsening the already felt impacts.  <br/>

 ##### <u> Areas of Interests </u>

 <b> International Policy </b>

+- Discussions

+	- The main focus at the climate negotiations continues to be about saving the free-market economy for hegemonic i.e. the biggest transnational corporations and financial institutions.

+		- The climate talks at the end of 2015 are slated to sign an agreement that will expand the free-market logic into all cycles and functions of the Earth.

 - Timelines and Landmarks